Here’s the second-round projection for my 2021 NFL Mock Draft.

 There’s no question that offensive tackle is a major need for the Colts after Anthony Castonzo retired this offseason.
 It’s possible they decide to address the position in free agency after the draft, given that there are few notable options available.
 However, it wouldn’t hurt to add a tackle prospect in this year’s class.
 Radunz will need some work at the next level, but he offers good size and pass protection ability.

 The Seahawks made the decision to move on from Jarran Reed a few weeks after talks broke down about a restructured contract.
 Seattle responded by bringing back Al Woods to play next to Poona Ford.
-However, Tuipulotu would give them a long-term solution at defensive tackle capable of being a strong run defender in the middle of the defense.
+However, Nixon would give them a long-term solution at defensive tackle capable of being a strong run defender and an interior pass rusher.

 57. Los Angeles Rams: Oregon S Jevon Holland